zihuahu/ccr-examples/containers/2_ApplicationSpecific/conda/README.md

 # Example conda container

 CCR does not support running Anaconda on its HPC systems natively for [these reasons](https://docs.ccr.buffalo.edu/en/latest/software/modules/#anaconda-python).
-We realize many applications are available only via conda so, as an alternative, users can utilize conda in an Apptainer container.
+We realize many applications are only available via conda so, as an alternative, users can utilize conda in an Apptainer container.
 Utilizing a container for conda eliminates many of the problems it creates on our systems.
-This is not a perfect solution though and does require some technical expertise on the part of you, the CCR user.
-We provide this information as an example only.
-You can modify this to meet your needs.
-However, we do not provide support for Anaconda applications.
+This is not a perfect solution though and does require some technical expertise on your part as the CCR user.
+We provide this information as an example for installing and creating a conda environment.
+You can modify these files to install the conda packages you require.
 Any issues you may encounter will need to be worked out on your own.

 ## Building the container

 Please refer to CCR's [container documentation](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/) for information on building and using Apptainer.
-This example provides an Apptainer definition file (`conda.def`) which provides Apptainer a list of packages to install in an Ubuntu container environment.
-It also provides an environment file (`environment.yml`) that's used to install packages after the container is built.
+This example provides an Apptainer definition file (`conda.def`) which lists a number of packages and installation steps so Apptainer can install these in an Ubuntu container environment.
+This example also uses an environment file (`environment.yml`) to specify which conda packages to install during the build.
 For most use cases, you will only need to modify the `environment.yml` file where you'll add additional Python and conda packages to install in your environment.
 This example utilizes the [conda-forge environment](https://conda-forge.org/) to align with the most recent appropriate use license guidance from Anaconda.

 1. Start an interactive job